Law and French

 - Law and French, 4 Year(s) Full Time, Closing Date: 01/FEB/2014

 EU ApplicantsRead the information about how to apply, then apply directly to CAO

 Mature Student - Supplementary Application FormRead the information about how to apply as a mature student, then select the link below to complete the TCD Supplementary Application Form for mature students.

 With continuing European integration and an increasing globalisation of legal matters, there is a need for lawyers with a trans-national education.
-The Law and French degree course satisfies these needs as students graduate with a grounding in Irish law, fluent in a second European language, with a thorough knowledge of the legal system of France and a real insight and knowledge of the general culture, political, economic and sociological make-up of France.
-Far more is involved than simply attaching a language component to a law degree.
-Students study French law, both constitutional and civil, in their first two years.
-These modules are taught and examined through the relevant language.
-The language component of each programme is integrated and language skills are developed in the context of studying the general, as well as the specifically legal, culture of the country concerned.
-Each programme is taught over four years with a compulsory year abroad.
+The Law and French degree course satisfies these needs as students graduate with a grounding in Irish law, are fluent in a second European language, with a thorough knowledge of the legal system of France, and have a real insight and knowledge of the general culture, political, economic and sociological make-up of France.
+The Law and a language programmes are taught in collaboration with the School of Languages, Literatures and Cultural Studies.

 Is this the right course for you?

 In addition to a desire to study law, you will need a specific and strong interest in the general culture, legal, political, economic and sociological make-up of France.
-You should also have the ability to become fluent in the relevant language.
+You should also be willing and have the ability to become fluent in the relevant language.